 While showing Abby, Susa Williams called to tell me she had a singleton parti girl that she was bringing to the Greensboro shows for Rick to pick up.
 This was Tootsie!
 She was a born show girl, and cute too boot.
 Tootsie completed her championship in fine style with 4 majors.
 Ch.
 Desusa’s Dream Come True became my second Lowchen champion.

 This was the beginning of MusicBox Bichons and Lowchen, and my love affair with these breeds!
-We are proud to be members of the Canadian Kennel Club, Bichon Frise Club of America and the Bichon Frise Club of Canada, the Lowchen Club of America and the Lowchen Club of Canada, and in good standing with the AKC.
+We are proud to be members of the Canadian Kennel Club, Bichon Frise Club of America, the Lowchen Club of America, and in good standing with the AKC.

 Come in and visit with us!
 We hope you enjoy our site full of pictures, links to anything to do with dogs and our good friends.